sam189239/prism_bot/Readme.md

-Prism:
+# Prism: A info bot.

-A info bot.
+Project yet to be completed.
 Currently, works based on keywords.
 NLP capabilities to be added.
 Deployed on AWS EC2, Herokuapp, PI (exposed using localtunnel). https://prism-chat.herokuapp.com/